 (It’s the most minnow-sized of red herrings, but when the killer gets ready to strike, we see them select a knife from a collection nestled among a pile of old toys, don a black pair of gloves– de rigueur for killers in giallos– and run thick rings of eyeliner around their eyes, a la Batman’s eyehole camo.
 Chief suspects: anyone with access to an eyeliner pencil!
 While I’m parenthesizing, Dario Argento famously wears the black gloves and performs all the killer POV shots in his movies, probably as a personal favor for every future film student who wants to write a thesis about the Role Of The Auteur In Cinema.)

 Anyway, Gianna is barred from the crime scene so she snaps a photo of Marcus, the newsworthy eyewitness.
 Marcus goes off with cops to give a formal deposition.
-When he returns, his drunk friend Carlo is still by the damn fountain (is it a whiskey fountain, maybe? if so brb planning a trip to Italy) so Marcus asks if Carlo also saw the brown raincoat figure (yeah, for a second from the back; not helpful).
-Then Marcus starts telling him about the maybe-missing painting while Carlo is walking off, trying to fade on him, which goes on for a couple of comical minutes.
+When he returns, his drunk friend Carlo is still by the damn fountain (is it a whiskey fountain? if so brb planning a trip to Italy) so Marcus asks if Carlo also saw the brown raincoat figure (yeah, for a second from the back; not helpful).
+Then Marcus starts blathering at him about the maybe-missing painting while Carlo is walking off, trying to fade on him, which goes on for a couple of comical minutes.

 Plot bump!
 Now we’re at Helga’s funeral, where Gianna talks shit about the mourners to Marcus.
 When is this?
 Why are they here?
 At what point did they decide to meet up and pool information?
 No one knows.
 These mysteries are buried with Helga.
-Marcus didn’t even wear black to the funeral, the jerk, though he did at least trade the chalk white ensemble for very light grey.
+Marcus didn’t even wear black to the funeral, the jerk, though he did at least trade the chalk white ensemble for very light grey suit.
 As they leave the cemetery, Marcus complains that Gianna put his photo in the paper, so the killer knows what he looks like, a concern she blows off at first.

 Marcus reacts exactly as you’d expect from a guy who just said shit like that and got stomped: he claims she cheated and storms off, not interested in seeing her again.
 For her part, Gianna admits she feels a bit bad about putting his photo in the paper, and says he can call her when he gets over himself.

 Two things about this scene.
 The arm wrestling is not cute or flirty.
 They are both dead serious and pissy about it.
-Also, the U.S. version of Deep Red cuts about 20 minutes, including most of Gianna’s scenes.
+Also, the U.S. version of Deep Red cuts 20+ minutes, including most of Gianna’s scenes.
 In the U.S. cut, Gianna disappears from the movie for an hour after this arm wrestling match, and only reappears when they absolutely cannot cut her out and keep the plot going.

 While I’m taking time out, a word about the writing.
 So far, on a granular level, this isn’t terrible screenwriting.
 For example, when Carlo drunkenly rambled that he has to play piano for money while Marcus can play for love, that lets us know why Marcus can drop everything to throw himself a murder mystery weekend, as he promptly does.
 But it’s an interesting case of failing to see the forest for the trees.
 Like, thanks for establishing that Marcus can afford to take time off work, Mr. Argento, but that doesn’t explain why you made him a jazz pianist, or why a musician who saw a murder would immediately start invading funerals and playing Sherlock Holmes.